LIVE NIRVANA TOUR HISTORY: ORIENTATION

 5. Quality of analog copying.

 It is, of course, possible that an ANA(2) can sound worse than an ANA(3): for example, if an ANA(1) was copied on a boom box onto poor quality cassette, this will probably sound worse then an ANA(1) copied twice using state-of-the-art hi-fi equipment onto expensive tapes.
 The only way to detect if this is the case is to listen to each tape carefully.
-Most traders who have analog tape collections try to compare the sound quality of their CDRs to their tapes, and question the provenance of any CDRs which sound worse than their old tapes.

-6. Quality of the transfer to CDR.
+6. Quality of the transfer to FLAC.